-Citizens’ Climate Lobby itself has a social media account on each major platform: Facebook, Twitter and Instagram.
+Citizens’ Climate Lobby has a social media account on each major platform: Facebook, Twitter and Instagram.
 Those accounts represent the national organization, and we have tens of thousands of followers.
-These accounts help more people all over the world understand who we are, how we work, and what we value.
+Social media helps more people all over the world understand who we are, how we work and what we value.

 Facebook, Twitter and Instagram also give volunteers like you an easy way to stay up-to-date and connected with CCL.
 They are a quick, regular way for you to keep in touch with us, and we’re frequently posting lightweight, interesting content you can share with friends and followers.

 Your first social media actions

-The most basic things we encourage all individual volunteers to do are these:
+The most basic things we encourage all individual volunteers to do are:

 - Follow CCL’s national accounts (Facebook, Twitter and Instagram) on all of the platforms you use

-- Like, comment on, and share posts that are interesting to you.
+- Like, comment on, and share posts that are of interest to you

 - Make at least one initial post about CCL.
 Tell your friends and followers why you joined, or what you’re working on with CCL right now

 Hashtags for CCL work

-There are three that relate directly to CCL’s work: #GrassrootsClimate, #BipartisanClimate, and #PriceOnPollution.
+There are three hashtags that relate directly to CCL’s work: #GrassrootsClimate, #BipartisanClimate, and #PriceOnPollution.

-- Add #GrassrootsClimate to your social media posts that show you taking some sort of grassroots action: attending a meeting, writing a letter, tabling, giving a presentation, etc. These posts with this tag reinforce the message that regular people all across America care about climate change.
+- Add #GrassrootsClimate to your social media posts that show you taking some sort of grassroots action such as attending a meeting, writing a letter, tabling, giving a presentation, etc. These posts with this tag reinforce the message that regular people all across America care about climate change

 - Add #BipartisanClimate to your posts that relate to bipartisanship, parties working together, people talking across the aisle, or even specifically Republicans or conservatives speaking up and taking action